 Afterwards they were brought to the detention camp in Trilj.
-There they were detained the second time, as in the first place without medical treatment.
+There they were detained the second time, without medical treatment.
 The police took all the food from the group and only gave them a little to eat after leaving them two days without any food.
 But the food situation didn’t improve significantly:

 “The portions were really small and we also had to pay for them.”

-During the whole process none of the refugees experienced physical violence from the police, but they still felt treated in a humiliating way, especially regarding the previous decease of their friend.
+During the whole process no one experienced physical violence from the police, but they still felt treated in a humiliating way, especially regarding the previous death of their friend.

-The group of nine thou want the body of their friend to be returned to Algeria.
+The group of nine still want the body of their friend to be returned to Algeria.

 “We want him to be buried in a dignified way.”

-Surname: B. (full name is known to Border Violence Monitoring)
+Surname: B. (full name is known to Border Violence Monitoring Network)

 Age: 27 years old, exact date of birth is unknown